Older mothers - facts and figures

 The number of births in a given year is dependent on the number of women in the key childbearing ages (15-44 years) and on fertility rates in that year.

-For ages 20-24, 25-29 and 30-34, the rise in births was driven by a rise in fertility and a rise in the estimated female population at these ages in England and Wales between mid-2009 and mid-2010.
-For ages 35-39 and 40 and over, the rise in births was driven solely by a rise in fertility (as the estimated female population in England and Wales aged 35-39 and 40-44 decreased between mid-2009 and mid-2010).
+For women aged 40 and over, the rise in births was driven solely by a rise in fertility, as the estimated female population in England and Wales aged 40–44 decreased between mid-2011 and mid-2012.

 Birth statistics for Scotland